surfstudio/surf-flutter-app-template/docs/architecture_and_project_structure.md

 The return type of all repository methods is set as `RequestOperation<T>` - typedef for asynchronous `Result`.
 Inside the method, if successful, `Result.ok(data)` is returned, and if an error occurs, `Result.failed(failure)` is returned.
 The result of calling the repository method is processed in the `switch` in the `ElementaryModel`.

+`Either` was chosen instead of `rethrow` due to the advantages of `Either`, which make the code more reliable and less error-prone:

+- The `Result` type lets us explicitly declare success and failure types in the signature of a function or method in Dart.
+- We can use pattern matching in the calling code to ensure we handle both cases explicitly.

 # Project structure

 > - directories in italics are optional and may be present in some cases